VortexAMM/python-dex-contract/README.md

-# Dcentralized Exchange Contracts
+# Decentralized Exchange Contracts

 This is a description of a system composing a Decentralized Exchange (DEX) network.

 ## User Instructions:

+- Before attempting to do any of the following, make sure that all required modules are installed on your system.
+From the `contracts` folder run `pip install -r requirements.txt` to install all required modules.

 ### Smart Contract compilation:

-To compile all contracts, enter the `project` folder, and use the command `./compile.sh`.
+To compile all contracts, enter the `contracts` folder, and use the command `make compile`.

 ### Testing

 To run the tests, follow these steps:
-- make sure all contracts are compiled.
-- run `docker-compose up -d` from the root folder of the project (the `project` folder).
+- run `make TESTNAME` from the root folder of the project (the `contracts` folder).
-- run the command `python3 -m unittest *test_module*`, in which *test_module* is one of the following:
+  *`TESTNAME`* is one of the following:
+  - `test-env`
-- - `test_env`
+  - `test-factory`
-- - `test_factory`
+  - `test-dex`
-- - `test_dex`
+  - `test-sink`
-- - `test_sink`
+  - `test-multisig`

+All contracts are compiled before each time a test runs.

 ### Deployment:

-To deploy the contracts, first choose the network you want to deploy to:
+To deploy the contracts:

-At file `project/deploy.py`, lines 4-18, make sure that only the line including the `SHELL` and `DEFAULT_BAKER` for your wanted network is uncommented.
-From the `project/tests` folder, run `python3 ../deploy.py`.
+From the root folder of the project (the `contracts` folder) run `make deploy network=NETWORK` *NETWORK* is one of the following:
+- `sandbox`
+- `testnet`
+- `mainnet`
+If `mainnet` is chosen, you will be prompted to provide the following:
+- baker: a baker's address that will be used as the default baker for exchanges with `xtz` as one of the tokens.
+- secret key: the secret key of the address that will be used for deployment and as initial admin of the platform.
+- address: the address (`tz...` address) corresponding to the secret key.

+If network is not `mainnet`, two FA1.2 contracts will be deployed, and two exchanges will be launched for simulation.

+All contracts are compiled before each deployment.

 ## System Architecture